qt37t247/CEAMEC_beta/README.md

 2. Removed placeholder in the distance sampling input session for easier access to the default value of parameters in demo runs.

 3. Allow spaces to be typed in the text boxes.

+4. Tooltips are now available.

 ## Contact author